-Marginal plants rapidly give up at below zero temperatures, the softer citrus, olives, guavas, pawpaws; the young tamarillo trees, nikau palms, other attepts at exotic palms.
+Marginal plants rapidly give up at below zero temperatures, the softer citrus, olives, guavas, pawpaws; the young tamarillo trees, nikau palms, other attempts at exotic palms.
 Various flowers, fruits and of course the tomatoes all give up the frosty struggle and melt away to withered sticks of mouldy fluff in no time.
-Some are never attempted again: coffee, mango, rice, lychees.
-Some like Cherimoya and tamarillo may scrape through under cover.
+Some are never tried again: coffee, mango, rice, lychees.
+Some, like Cherimoya and tamarillo may scrape through under cover.

 But there are others who welcome the bite of the alpine snow and the chilly night easterly.
-The nectarine trees and peaches are delighted, just what we needed they claim; and start showing eager signs of early winter buds ready to flower before any other orchard trees.
-The apples and pears are also happy but they are going to stay sleeping until the worst of the late winter storms.
+The nectarine trees and peaches are delighted, "just what we needed" they claim; and start showing eager signs of early winter buds ready to flower before any other orchard trees.
+The apples and pears are also happy, but they are going to stay sleeping until the worst of the late winter storms is over.
 You can see blossom buds forming in response to the frost, and to the change of day length as the shortest day is passed.
 Soon the scent of witch hazel will fill the air, and some citrus, well protected, are flowering through the coldest days, though the flowers turn to fungal blobs in a six day thunderstorm.
 Genoa Lemon, and Lemonade struggle on through the worst.
 The loquat tree thinks it's spring already, and the bellbirds are fighting over its flowers.

 Oak trees and other autumn colour trees like Persimmon are dropping all their leaves bringing up deep soil nutrients and creating a carpet of organic humus soil under their bare branches.
 Sun shines into the oak woods encouraging all sorts of fungi.